FAQS

 Share on:

-When applying for a Business Loan, they are required to allow the lenders to know if you, as an officer of the company, have any bad credit or pending litigation and so on.
+When applying for a Business Loan, they are required to allow the lenders to know if you, as an officer of the company, have any bad credit or pending litigation, which may impact your ability to run the company or repay a loan - especially for countries such as Singapore, where shareholders are often the guarantors for many loan types.

 Share on: